johanhobbs/documentation_presentation/src/README.md

 ## 1. CREATE A BRANCH WITH YOUR NAME

-- `git checkout -b "feature-exerciseName-yourName"`
+- `git checkout -b "feature-yourName"`

 ## 2. COMPLETE EXERCISE